 A4250 is a potent and selective inhibitor of the ileal bile acid transporter (IBAT), sometimes also referred to as the apical sodium dependent bile acid transporter (ASBT), that has minimal systemic exposure at therapeutic doses and acts locally in the gut.
 In an open label Phase 2 study in children with cholestatic liver disease and pruritus, A4250 showed reductions in serum bile acids and pruritus in most patients and exhibited a favorable overall tolerability profile.

 We are developing A4250 initially to treat patients with PFIC, a rare genetic liver disease, and plan to consider additional development in other pediatric cholestatic liver diseases and disorders in the future.
-We expect to initiate a Phase 3 study of A4250 in patients with PFIC by the spring of 2018.
+Our Phase 3 program in PFIC includes a single randomized, double-blind, placebo-controlled, multicenter clinical trial and an open-label long-term extension study.
+The double-blind trial, called PEDFIC-1, is now underway and is designed to enroll approximately 60 patients with PFIC (subtypes 1 or 2), ages 6 months to 18 years, at sites in the United States, Canada, Europe, the Middle East and Australia.

-A4250 has been granted orphan drug designation for PFIC in the United States and the European Union and has been granted access to the PRIority MEdicines (PRIME) program of the European Medicines Agency (EMA) for the treatment of PFIC.
+A4250 has been granted orphan drug designation for PFIC in the United States and the European Union, granted rare pediatric disease designation by the FDA and granted access to the PRIority MEdicines (PRIME) program of the European Medicines Agency (EMA) for the treatment of PFIC.